forio/contour/src/documentation/extending_contour.md

 		.myExportedVisualization(3)
 		.render();

-**Functionality**
+**To add a visualization that is based on an existing visualization:**

+Note that any exported rendering function (visualization) can be called through the `.renderer` property of the given constructor.
+This is especially useful if the visualization you want to create and export is based on an existing rendering function.

+For example, let's make a `stackedColumn` visualization.
+It is identical to the existing `column` visualization, but with the `stacked` option defaulting to true.

+    var newVisualization = function (data, layer, options) {

+        var renderer = this.column.renderer;
+        var defaults = renderer.defaults;

+        options = _.merge(options || {}, defaults, { column: { stacked: true } });

+        return renderer.call(this, data, layer, options);
+    };

+    newVisualization.defaults = {
+        stackedColumn: {
+            stacked: true
+        }
+    };

+    Contour.export('stackedColumn', newVisualization);

+Then you can use your new visualization just like any other:

+	new Contour({ el: '.myChart' })
+		.cartesian()
+		.stackedColumn(data)
+		.render();

+###Adding Functionality

 Although Contour comes with quite a bit of functionality, sometimes it's cleaner and easier to create your own functions.

 You can add functionality to the core Contour object using `.expose()`.
 This functionality is then available to other visualizations, for example visualizations that you add using `.export()`.
 Consider this your own mini-library that you can include in particular Contour instances as needed.

-To add functionality to the core Contour object:
+**To add functionality to the core Contour object:**

 1. Call the `.expose()` function on the Contour object.
 2. Pass in the name of the new set of functionality.
 (You'll call this functionality in your Contour instance.)
+3. Pass in a function, which returns an object containing two functions.
+	a.
+The `init` function, if provided, is called automatically upon instantiation of the functionality.
+Its `options` parameter has the global Contour options object.
-3. Pass in a JSON object including one or more functions; each function is available after you add this set of functionality to your Contour instance.
+	b.
+The second function is available in the visualizations after you add this set of functionality to your Contour instance.
 4. Add visualizations to your Contour instance by calling their respective constructors.
 These constructors can now use any of the functions defined in the set of functionality you've exposed.

 For example:

-	Contour.expose('myNewFunctions', {
+	Contour.expose('myCustomFunction', function ctor(params) {
+		// params are the parameters passed into the constructor function return {
+			// the init function, if provided, is called automatically upon instantiation of the functionality
+			// the options parameter has the global Contour options object
-	    function1 : function (data) { /* some function */ },
+			init: function (options) { },

+			// when included in a Contour instance,
+			// the function `.showData` is available in the visualizations
-	    function2 : function (data) { /* some function */ }
+			showScaledData: function (data) {
+                var yValues =  _.pluck(data[0].data, 'y').map(function(input) { return input * params.factor; }).join(',');
+                alert('The scaled data are: ' + yValues);
+            }
+		};
 	});

-	Contour.export('myExportedVisualization', function (data, layer) {
+	Contour.export('myVisualization', function (data, layer) {
-		// function body, including call to
+		// for this call to work, .myCustomFunction() must first be added
-		// this.function1(data) and this.function2(data)
+		// to the Contour instance
+		this.showScaledData(data);
 	});

 	new Contour({ el: '.myChart' })
-		.myNewFunctions()
-		.myExportedVisualization(data)
+        // add myCustomFunction() to this instance of Contour,
+        // so other visualizations can use it .myCustomFunction({ factor: 4 })
+    .cartesian()
+    .line(data)
+        // add myVisualization to this instance of Contour .myVisualization(data)
     .render();

 **Try it**